Impact of star formation inhomogeneities on merger rates and interpretation of LIGO results: Local galaxies in multiple bands

 To provide concrete scenarios to demonstrate that old star formation and differences between galaxies (e.g., between ellipticals and spirals; between galaxies of different formation history and metal content) can significantly influence present-day star formation and to assist in re-evaluating the systematic error associated with present-day short-range gravitational-wave observations, we construct a local-universe galaxy catalog with more information than just blue light.
 Rather than use a deep survey with limited sky coverage to investigate the properties of galaxies in the large distance limit, given the range relevant to the current generation of gravitational-wave interferometers we choose to extend the previous B-band catalog provided in \abbrvGalaxy{}.
 Ideally, we would demonstrate the importance of both inhomogeneity and old star formation by using spectra of all relevant galaxies (e.g., all within $\simeq 160 \unit{Mpc}$ for BH-BH mergers for initial LIGO) to reconstruct their star formation and composition histories and convolve each with an appropriate model for binary evolution.
 Though the situation may change as sky coverage of large-scale surveys improve, at present only photometric information is available for all galaxies out to the Virgo cluster.
-We have used the LEDA catalog to extract corrected $U,V$, and $B$ apparent magnitudes, best distance estimates, and morphological classifications for $\simeq 38,000$ galaxies; we convert these magnitudes to luminosities using the zero-point conventions adopted in the Appendix.
+Following \citet{LIGO-Inspiral-s3s4-Galaxies}, we have used the HyperLEDA (LEDA) database of galaxies \citep{2003AA...412...45P} to extract corrected $U, V$, and $B$ apparent magnitudes (for the ultra-violet, visible and blue band filters, respectively, as defined by the Johnson-Morgan system), best distance estimates, and morphological classifications for $\simeq 38,000$ galaxies; we convert these magnitudes to luminosities using the zero-point conventions adopted in the Appendix.
 Though an extensive literature exists addressing methods with which to reconstruct star formation histories, metallicities, and extinctions from photometric and spectral observations \citep[see,e.g.,][and references therein]{1984ApJ...284..544G,ADM:Ken98,sfr-MeasurementsToSFR-Hopkins2003SDSSReview,2007ApJ...666..870C,2006ApJ...648..987P}, with so few bands we cannot reliably invert and reconstruct detailed properties of our galaxy set, even assuming the catalog uses a good IR correction to reconstruct the intrinsic $U,B,V$ magnitude from highly obscured star formation.
 At best we would be limited to an $O(30\%)$ systematic error in the star-formation history reconstruction \citep[see,e.g.,Table 4 in][]{2006ApJ...648..987P}.
 We therefore work directly with the published corrected luminosities.
 By way of example, Figure \ref{fig:Cumulative} shows the cumulative luminosity versus distance for three of the bands provided in the catalog.
 At large distances, these three quantities match onto the average values per unit volume estimated from local-universe cosmological surveys, as discussed in the Appendix.